 How Long Does Feta Last In The Freezer?

-The longer feta cheese stays in the freezer, the worse its quality, that’s for sure.
+Feta cheese retains decent quality for at least 3 months in the freeze.
+The longer feta cheese stays in the freezer, the worse its quality.
 But those changes are very gradual, and you can only see those if you compare feta that’s frozen for a month to feta that’s in the freezer for 3+ months.

 How To Defrost Feta